-The GB will be chaired by the country chairing pro tempore the EU Strategy for Adriatic and Ionian Region.
-National Coordinators as representatives of the participating countries in the GB adopt Rules of Procedure for the GB meetings and endorse accordingly the Rules of Procedure of the Thematic Steering Groups.
+The GB will be presided by the participating country holding the pro tempore Presidency of the EU Strategy for Adriatic and Ionian Region.
+At least two GB meetings in the Presidency year shall be organised by the Presidency with support of the EUSAIR Facility Point.

+National Coordinators as representatives of the participating countries in the GB adopt and update Rules of Procedure for the GB meetings and endorse accordingly the Rules of Procedure of the Thematic Steering Groups.
 EUSAIR National Coordinators (NCs)

 The NCs are the official representatives of the national level and have a decision-making role in the Governing Board.
 They also have a strategic coordination function of the Strategy within their country.